 After choosing Trumps Green as one of the final three, it was used as a temporary works depot during the construction of the motorway.
 Ghost slips left over from this can still be made out today.
-A public inquiry was strongly against building the services, but it was considered too important to leave and a revised layout was suggested.
+A public inquiry was strongly against building the services, but it was considered too important to drop and a revised layout was suggested.

 While worrying about this, it was decided that three service areas would be unnecessary for a newly-opened road used mainly by commuters, especially with plans for connections at the London end still unfinished.
 As a result, it was agreed Fleet would open first, and the other two would be postponed.